-The Office of Emergency Management prepared this report in coordination with the City Attorney's Office.
+The Office of Emergency Management prepared this report in coordination with the City Attorney's Office, the Office of Civic Innovation and Digital Strategy, and the Office of Employee Relations.

 COMMISSION RECOMMENDATION

 No commission recommendation or input is associated with this section.